CasEsselink/portfolio/ReadMe.md

 ![image](https://user-images.githubusercontent.com/49039524/174486078-a4482e9b-6779-4c2f-aaa0-ee94be6a840d.png)

+In the readme of my individual project.
+I explain how my application works.(https://github.com/S3Puzzle)

 ## Software quality
 *You use software tooling and methodology that continuously monitors and improve the software quality during software development.*